Medically Reviewed By

 - Pulmonary medications and rehabilitation exercises

 - Pain medication

 Surgery for Asbestosis?

-If you or a loved one has developed asbestosis as a result of asbestos exposure, you may be able to access money to help pay for lost wages and treatment costs.
+If you or a loved one has asbestosis, you may be able to get help paying for lost wages and treatment.
 Learn more about your legal options.

 - What Are the Symptoms of Pneumonia?
 American Lung Association.
 Retrieved from: https://www.lung.org/lung-health-diseases/lung-disease-lookup/pneumonia/symptoms-and-diagnosis.
 Accessed: 06/19/2020.

 - Asbestosis Symptoms and Diagnosis.
 American Lung Association.
 Retrieved from: https://www.lung.org/lung-health-diseases/lung-disease-lookup/asbestosis/symptoms-diagnosis.
 Accessed: 06/19/2020.